MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Save-Help.md

 ### -Scope

-This paramater does nothing in this cmdlet.
+This parameter does nothing in this cmdlet.

 ```yaml
 Type: Microsoft.PowerShell.Commands.UpdateHelpScope